UK's Bellway forecasts strong home sales, order book balloons

-Housebuilder Bellway Plc (BWY.L) said on Tuesday it expected demand for new homes to remain robust for the rest of the fiscal year, as the sector benefits from government support measures and low lending rates.
+(Reuters) - Housebuilder Bellway Plc said on Tuesday it expected demand for new homes to remain robust for the rest of the fiscal year, as the sector benefits from government support measures and low lending rates.

 The company, which builds houses ranging from one-bedroom apartments to six-bedroom family homes and luxury penthouses, estimated it would complete the sale of around 10,000 homes in the financial year ending July 31, compared with 7,522 units a year earlier.